hedgedoc/html-to-react/README.md

 # HTML to React

-A utility for converting HTML strings into [React](https://facebook.github.io/react/) components.
+This is a library that renders HTML strings into [React](https://facebook.github.io/react/) components without using `dangerouslySetInnerHTML`.
 Converts standard HTML elements, attributes and inline styles into their React equivalents and provides a simple way to modify and replace the content.

 This library is a hard fork of https://github.com/peternewnham/react-html-parser.
 It has some improvements and is converted to typescript.